lorenzogiudici5/ofxstatement-hype/README.md

 This is a plugin for [ofxstatement](https://github.com/kedder/ofxstatement).

-Hype allow to export movements in PDF format only from mobile app.
-Check instructions [here](https://support.hype.it/hc/it/articles/360005910553-Come-salvare-e-condividere-la-lista-movimenti-di-HYPE
+Hype (Banca Sella) allows to export movements from mobile app: the only format available is PDF.

 This plugin converts PDF statement to OFX format, suitable for importing into GnuCash.

 ## Installation